This Article, Video, and Podcast cover important knowledge of Trading Stock Options:

 11. Liquidity & Open Interest Matters

 Before buying any Options, check what the open interest is.
 This means trying to determine if the contract has a liquid market.
-There is nothing worse than buying an Options Contract, and then you are shocked that it is immediately almost worthless because no one is trading it, and no one wants to buy it.
+Nothing is worse than buying an options contract and then being shocked that it is immediately almost worthless because no one is trading it and wants to buy it.

 12. Be Ready for Profit & Loss Volatility